 The main beach is a short, four-minute walk along the ocean and the Children’s beach is 30 yards away.
-Surfing is a 10 minute boar ride to La Caleta Bay.
+Surfing is a 10 minute boat ride to La Caleta Bay.

 The marina is just two minutes from Casa de Tortugas.
 Owners of the local panaga boats will take you snorkeling, whale watching, turtle watching, fishing, and on sightseeing excursions as porpoises swim along side.

 Fish for delicious dorado (mahi-mahi) and snapper.
 Fire up the outdoor grill at Casa de Tortugas and prepare your catch of the day!